lambdaclass/starknet-replay/profiler-sdk/STARKNET.md

 You can obtain a sample profile at: https://share.firefox.dev/477gP4Q.

 To make the profile more accurate, we suggest executing the transaction many times (with the `number-of-runs` argument).
+When executing single transactions, a number around 1000 is usually fine.
+When profiling a full block range, the recommended number depends on the size of the block range.
+For a 10 block range, a number around 10 is usually fine.

 ## Processing a Profile